Rajiv Gandhi Stadium (Aizawl)

-Rajiv Gandhi Stadium is an athletic stadium in Mualpui, Salem Veng, Aizawl, Mizoram, India.
-It is used mainly for football and athletic games.
-This stadium is named after Rajiv Gandhi, 6th Prime Minister of India and currently it is the home stadium of I-League side Aizawl FC.
-The stadium is also used by clubs of the Mizoram Premier League.
+Rajiv Gandhi Stadium is a multi-purpose stadium in Mualpui, Salem Veng, Aizawl, Mizoram, India.
+It is used mainly for football and athletics.
+This stadium is named after Rajiv Gandhi, the 6th Prime Minister of India.

 Stadium

 The stadium is a two tier stadium.
 The stadium under construction will have a seating capacity of 20,000 spectators.
 The Stadium is used as home by Aizawl FC for I League games.